intermine/im-docs/docs/support/upgrade.rst

 .. code-block:: sh

+  # not part of the upgradle process.
+You will install every time you make a change
   ~/git/flymine-bio-sources $ ./gradlew install

 Note the command is `./gradlew` instead of `gradle`.
 Use the provided Gradle wrapper instead of locally installed Gradle.